sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on September 10, 2020 there are:
+As of the latest CDC data release on October 23, 2020 there are:

-* 35,625 new cases
+* 82,262 new cases
-  + The state with the most cases is TX with 4,048
+  + The state with the most cases is TX with 6,586
-    - The county with the most cases is Harris County in TX with 723 new cases
+    - The county with the most cases is Los Angeles County in CA with 2,756 new cases
-  + The record number of national cases per day is 80,444 on July 16, 2020
+  + The record number of national cases per day is 82,262 on October 23, 2020
-* 1,082 new deaths
+* 1,012 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

 Where I live, in Somerville, MA, as of June 25, 2020 there are: